NCIOCPL/r4r-content/resources/resource30.md

     - doc: cbiit
 pocs: []
 ---
 NDEx is an online commons where scientists can upload, share, and publicly distribute biological networks and pathway models.
-The NDEx Project maintains a web-accessible public server, a documentation website, provides seamless connectivity to Cytoscape as well as programmatic access using a variety of languages including Python and Java.
+The NDEx Project maintains a web-accessible public server and a documentation website.
+It provides seamless connectivity to Cytoscape as well as programmatic access using a variety of languages, including Python and Java.